Jabble/tamu-rdm-workshops/modules/data-gathering.md

 - Rows represent observations.
 - Columns represent variables.
 - Cells contain data (values) for each variable in a given observation.

-Again, the goal is to create quality data sets that are valid, and organized to support ease of use and reuse in later stages of the data lifecycle.
-Following good practices for tabular data arrangement will help you avoid most problems that commonly arise when working with data.

-1. Add column names in the first row(s).
-	- May also be called "field names", "fields", "variable names", "variables", or "headers".
-2. Use descriptive column names without spaces or special characters.
-	- Often, these can be the names of variables, such as "age, "gender", "frequency", "date".
-3. Include one observation per row, and one variable per column.
-4. Ensure that data in each column are of a single type, e.g. date, text, number.
-5. Use a standard format for values in each column, e.g. names, codes, dates.
-6. Once gathered, leave the raw data raw.
-Use a copy for cleaning and analysis.

 ### Exercise: Common errors in spreadsheets
 *Show tabular arrangement with errors using Excel spreadsheet software*